 Garden Tip: Soak seeds in water overnight

-Black Eyed Susan Vines are very easy to grow.
+Thunbergia Vines are very easy to grow.

 Grow the plants in full sun to light shade.
 In hotter regions, plant them where they will receive afternoon shade.

 Grow Thunbergia in rich soils to help fuel growth.
 Before planting, mix in ample amounts of compost.
 Add a general-purpose fertilizer every 4-6 weeks.

 Thunbergia plants do not tolerate droughts very well.
 Keep the soil well-watered, especially when young, and during hot and dry weather.
 If grown in containers, be vigilant that they do not dry out.

 Keep young plants well weeded, until they get established and begin to climb.